 When it comes to warehouse storage solutions, pallet racks are considered the most efficient and effective option.
 Utilised by companies throughout the world, these structures are found in fulfilment companies, commercial operations, retail outlets and manufacturing facilities.

-Here’s a list of common mistakes that you should avoid when purchasing a pallet racking system.
+Here’s a list of common mistakes to avoid when purchasing and using a pallet racking system.

 Climbing Pallet Racks

 Warehouses and fulfilment centres are incredibly busy places.
 To save time, some employees climb the pallet racks to assemble items or pick orders.
 It may be convenient for a picker to climb up the pallets and retrieve a box or product but this is putting convenience before safety and this is noted in Safework Australia.
 The racks aren’t designed for climbing and the pallet systems can have protruding nails, fractured stringers or broken planks.
 These hazards can puncture a hand looking for a hold or give way under a person’s weight.